A Summary of General Information on Tourists Visiting Tokyo

 Destinations

 Many people, both Japanese and non-Japanese, visit the Shinjuku, Chiyoda, Shibuya, and Minato wards.
-When we focus in on foreign tourists, they tend to visit the Chuo and Taito wards more than Japanese tourists do.
-This could be due to the presence of popular tourist destinations for foreigners, such as Ginza and Asakusa.
+Focusing on foreign tourists, Shibuya is relatively more popular than it is among Japanese tourists, and visits to the Chuo and Taito wards are also high.
+This could be due to the presence of popular tourist destinations for foreigners, such as Shibuya, Ginza, and Asakusa.

 Timing